 Or, it may have been closing someone’s two-mile gap from a bus stop to a neighborhood underserved by public transit.

-Dockless e-scooters are a new mode of transportation, and we are still in the early stages of assessing program effectiveness and long-term sustainability.
+Dockless e-scooters are a new mode of transportation, and we are still in the early stages of assessing program effectiveness, safety, and long-term sustainability.
 Cities are facing many big questions as they determine how to regulate e-scooters.
 However, this micro-mobility option also presents some interesting opportunities that could help cities meet broader transportation and equity goals.